 Essential Video Marketing Do’s and Don’ts

-Video marketing has been around for decades in the form of commercials, but today video advertisements and video marketing has been revolutionized by the advent of internet technology and more recently, mobile phone technology.
-The rise of mobile phone technology has created a unique shift in video marketing that definitely needs to be considered by all businesses that use video marketing in their marketing campaigns.
+Video marketing has been around for decades in the form of commercials, but today video advertisements and video marketing services have been revolutionized by the advent of internet technology and more recently, mobile phone technology.
+The rise of mobile phone technology has created a unique shift in video marketing that definitely needs to be considered by all businesses that use video marketing services in their marketing campaigns.
 The following are some essential video marketing do’s and don’ts to consider, including tips for mobile video marketing in the modern age.

 Do: Create a backlog of videos

 The most common mistake businesses make with their video marketing plans is not creating a backlog.
 Instead, their plan is to create a new video each week or within each specific marketing timeframe, releasing it once its done and then going back to work on next week’s video.
 This is a mistake because, while it may work in the beginning, it inevitably leads to missed deadlines, poorly made videos due to the pressure of the time crunch, and it can even lead to the total crumbling of a video marketing campaign.

 The best way to go about video marketing is to create a backlog, so that you and your business are never at a loss for new videos.
 That way, in case of an unplanned situation—such as a writer becoming unavailable or a video file being corrupt—there will always be something for the marketing team to post.
 It is more productive and less risky to spend a few days a week creating 20 videos that can be spaced out over the next 20 weeks than try to rush 1 video per week for 20 weeks.